Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20260207: The low-level i2c behavior of sx1509 and uc1701 devices has
+changed.
+Previously an i2c error would result in a shutdown, and now i2c errors when communicating with these devices will only generate warnings in the log file.

 20260109: The status value `{printer.probe.last_z_result}` is
 deprecated; it will be removed in the near future.
 Use `{printer.probe.last_probe_position}` instead, and note that this new